 The latter was hunting some Eastern Oliv.
 Warblers in a extensive tamarisk area, with a very big reedbed besides Nestos Lake.
 There, we had good numbers of Reed (Acrocephalus scirpaceus) and also Marsh Warblers (Acrocephalus palustris), as well as Great Reed Warblers (Acrocephalus arundinaceus) and Little Bitterns (Ixobrychus minutus).
 Lapwings (Vanellus vanellus) and Collared Pratincoles (Glareola praticola) were present, probably breeding, such as Little Tern (Sternula albifrons), Common Tern (Sterna hirundo) and even Black Tern (Chlidonias niger).
 We also had two adult White-winged Terns (Chlidonias leucopterus), that could be still late migrants.
 At dusk, while searching for night singers, we could enjoy at least 3 Golden Jackals (Canis aureus).
 The picture is just testimonial, since it was alredy quite late in the day!

-A family of Penduline Tits (Remiz pendulinus) was the best
+A family of Penduline Tits (Remiz pendulinus) was the best way to get the highest breeding evidence in this square.

 On our way to Thrace, we had a visit to the Dadia Forest National Park.
 The amount of raptors in the area was quite nice to enjoy, especially thanks to the real show that this Lesser Spotted Eagle (Aquila pomarina) offered.